 Ash Wednesday marks the beginning of the Lenten season among Christians and its denominations throughout the world.
 This is a very important annual liturgical event to commemorate the journey of sacrifice and penitence of Christ for 40 days where he endured the suffering and temptations towards his destination.

 The ash is made of burnt palm leaves from the previous year's Palm Sunday.
-It is usually mixed with a holy water and put it in the forehead of the faithful marking a sign of the cross as soon as it has been blessed after the homily, and it will remain until it wears off.
+It is usually mixed with holy water and put on the forehead of the faithful marking a sign of the cross as soon as it has been blessed after the homily, and it will remain until it wears off.

 |The Minor Basilica of the Black Nazarene|

-Like the Christ, followers may have done a sacrifice that is relevant in our time.
-To fast would mean to give up food by not eating too much resulting to gluttony which is considered a sin in the Christian law.
+Like Christ, followers may have done a sacrifice that is relevant in our time.
+To fast would mean to give up food by not eating too much resulting in gluttony which is considered a sin in the Christian law.
 The budget for food on this day may go to someone who needs it the most.
-I remember in college the teachings of our Professor in Religious education about the corporal works of mercy which includes 'feeding the hungry'.
+I remember in college the teachings of our Professor in Religious education about the corporal works of mercy which include feeding the hungry.
 It is not just a one-day practice, but any day is the best time to give something to others in need.

 In today's homily, we are reminded to give our ultimate sacrifice even for a single day.
 Some would give up their meal, others would give up vices and some would donate something to the needy.
-In a deeper perspective this is significant since we are taught not to be attached with things that would give us harm and trouble later on.
+In a deeper perspective, this is significant since we are taught not to be attached to things that would give us harm and trouble later on.

 © 2013 Del Cusay